ankitnewjobs/Terraform/Day: 01 (Module 1)/Concept.md

 ✅ Scalability & Flexibility: Easily scale resources up or down to handle changing demands and manage complex environments.

-✅ Disaster Recovery & Reproducibility: Recreate entire infrastructure from code to recover quickly from failures and ensure reproducibility.
+✅ Disaster Recovery & Reproducibility: Recreate the entire infrastructure from code to recover quickly from failures and ensure reproducibility.

 ✅ Multi-Cloud Support: Terraform supports multiple cloud providers.

 # 📌 In conclusion, Infrastructure as a code powered by tools like Terraform, empowers organizations to build, modify, and share infrastructure with ease.

+# Questions

 ![image](https://github.com/ankitnewjobs/Terraform-basic-to-advanced-learning/assets/154872782/bfe3a3bf-831f-4090-8810-3ca9a4cb20f0)